Wikitravel entries for Thailand and Bangkok are highly

 Bangkok traffic can be hectic and jammed, though the situation is

 improving.
-Of relevance for most visitors are two sky-train lines
+There are two sky-train lines

 (running on elevated tracks